 Kieran is based in Trim, County Meath, (near Dublin) in the Republic of Ireland and a short distance away from the historic Hill of Tara; the famed seat of the High Kings of Ireland, while the passage tombs of Newgange and Knowth are a little further to the east.
 His mother was the church organist for many years, while his father was a proficient player of the tin whistle.
 He fondly remembers his late father’s regular playing of various hornpipes on the tin whistle.

 Kieran plays the traditional Irish Harp.
-He always wanted to play the Harp from the time he was a child, but there was a significant investment cost involved and so it waited until later in his life.
+He always wanted to play the Harp from the time he was a child, but there was a significant investment cost involved and so it had to wait until he could personally afford it.
 His instrument was handcrafted by Colm O' Meachair, a Dublin based harp maker who sadly passed away in September 2013 (R.I.P.
 Colm).

-Kieran took up the violin to play some of the Irish Airs which he loves to play.
-“I also have a strong interest in classical music and admire the playing of people like Nicola Benedetti, Hilary Hahn, Julia Fischer, Ann Sophie Mutter and so on."
+Kieran took up the violin and enjoys playing Irish Airs.
+He also has a strong interest in classical music and admires the playing of people like Nicola Benedetti, Hilary Hahn, Julia Fischer, Ann Sophie Mutter and so on.

 His first instrument was an Accordion:

-He later took up guitar and unusually began with a 12-string guitar, which he played for years and used it to accompany himself while singing ballads.
-He now plays a 6-string hand made Taylor guitar.
+He later took up the guitar and unusually began with a 12-string guitar, which he played for years and used it to accompany himself while singing ballads.
+He now plays a 6-string handcrafted Taylor guitar.

-Would you like to learn more about how Kieran Cummins can add a different musical flavour to your special occasion?
+Would you like to learn more about how Kieran Cummins can add a different musical flavor to your special occasion?